yzsnail2339/OverLoCK/README.md

 This is an official PyTorch implementation of "[OverLoCK: An Overview-first-Look-Closely-next ConvNet with Context-Mixing Dynamic Kernels](https://arxiv.org/abs/2502.20087)".

 # Introduction
-In the human vision system, top-down attention plays a crucial role in perception, wherein the brain initially performs an overall but rough scene analysis to extract salient cues (i.e., overview first), followed by a finer-grained examination to make more accurate judgments (i.e., look closely next).
-However, recent efforts in ConvNet designs primarily focused on increasing kernel size to obtain a larger receptive field without considering this crucial biomimetic mechanism to further improve performance.
-To this end, we propose a novel pure ConvNet vision backbone, termed OverLoCK, which is carefully devised from both the architecture and mixer perspectives.
-Specifically, we introduce a biomimetic Deep-stage Decomposition Strategy (DDS) that fuses semantically meaningful context representations into middle and deep layers by providing dynamic top-down context guidance at both feature and kernel weight levels.
-To fully unleash the power of top-down context guidance, we further propose a novel Context-Mixing Dynamic Convolution (ContMix) that effectively models long-range dependencies while preserving inherent local inductive biases even when the input resolution increases.
-These properties are absent in previous convolutions.
-With the support from both DDS and ContMix, our OverLoCK exhibits notable performance improvement over existing methods.
+Top-down attention plays a crucial role in the human vision system, wherein the brain initially obtains a rough overview of a scene to discover salient cues (i.e., overview first), followed by a more careful finer-grained examination (i.e., look closely next).
+However, modern ConvNets remain confined to a pyramid structure that successively downsamples the feature map for receptive field expansion, neglecting this crucial biomimetic principle.
+We present OverLoCK, the first pure ConvNet backbone architecture that explicitly incorporates a top-down attention mechanism.
+Unlike pyramid backbone networks, our design features a branched architecture with three synergistic sub-networks: 1) a Base-Net that encodes low/mid-level features; 2) a lightweight Overview-Net that generates dynamic top-down attention through coarse global context modeling (i.e., overview first); and 3) a robust Focus-Net that performs finer-grained perception guided by top-down attention (i.e., look closely next).
+To fully unleash the power of top-down attention, we further propose a novel context-mixing dynamic convolution (ContMix) that effectively models long-range dependencies while preserving inherent local inductive biases even when the input resolution increases, addressing critical limitations in existing convolutions.
+Our OverLoCK exhibits a notable performance improvement over existing methods.
 <center>
 <img src="images/img.jpg" width="70%" height="auto">
 </center>